 - Almond Flour: ground blanched almonds were used for this keto ginger cookie recipe which gives it a slightly nutty flavour plus it's low carb and gluten free.

-- Brown Sugar Swerve: this low carb sweetener is made with erythritol and gives these cookies a touch of caramel flavor that makes them ultra-lux.
+- Brown Sugar Swerve: this low carb sweetener that gives these cookies a touch of caramel flavor that makes them ultra-lux.

 - Gelatin Powder: adding gelatin powder to these cookies makes them extra chewy, can also use beef gelatin powder as an alternative.